Are you currently seeing clients for teletherapy sessions?

 After scheduling the initial intake appointment, I will send you online forms to complete before your first appointment.
 Please arrive 15 minutes early for your first appointment.

 What can I expect during my first appointment?

 During your first session, I will greet you in the waiting area.
-I will likely meet with you and your child together and then – depending on the age of your child – I may meet with you each separately as well.
-First, I will get your and your child’s informed consent to participate in therapy.
-Consent of both parents is generally required for children to participate.
+For child/adolescent clients, I will likely meet with the parents and child together and then – depending on the age of the child – I may meet with you each separately as well.
+First, I will get you and your child’s informed consent to participate in therapy.
+In the case of divorced or separated parents with shared legal custody, consent of both parents is required for children to participate.

 After we have completed the informed consent process, I will conduct an initial intake evaluation, which is a diagnostic assessment.
 This means I will ask a lot of questions to understand why you have sought therapy and how I can best help you and your family.
 I will ask questions about the concerns you are having about your child, their concerns, and any symptoms they are displaying.
 I may ask questions about your current home situation and your child’s developmental history, school, and social experiences.
 I may ask questions about past experiences your child or family has had with therapy.
 And I will explore your goals for therapy and what you hope to gain from the experience.
 Your answers will help me arrive at an initial diagnosis of the problem and decide on the best treatment plan for your child or family, so it is really important I get accurate information.
 Some of the paperwork you complete before the first session is designed to get you thinking about the questions I will ask.
 The assessment takes 1-2 sessions to complete, depending on how much information we need to cover.